tbrowder/Abbreviations/README.md

     sub sort-list(@list, :longest-first --> List) is export(:sort) {...}

 The routine sorts the input list first by the default Raku sort and then by word length.
 The order by length is by shortest first unless the `:longest-first` option is used.
+This is the routine used for all the lists produced as output in this module *except* for the *AbbrevList* (`AL`) which keeps the original word set order.

 ### `enum Other-type`